Last updated: 13 July 2024

 Generally, if you sell to customers located in another state or country, your ecommerce business is subject to the laws and regulations of those other jurisdictions.
 Your customers may be able to sue your business in their local court or even close your business down if your business is declared to breach or not comply with their local laws.

-However, this can become extremely expensive and more so with each of the US States having their own individual State laws.
+However, this can become extremely expensive, especially since each of the US states has its own laws.

 Include a Governing Law clause in your T&Cs